 - Use doormats or rugs at entrances so you and guests can wipe dirt, sand, or grit off your shoes so it doesn’t get tracked inside where it can potentially damage your floors.

 - Make sure to dry mop or vacuum with a soft accessory once a week (or as needed) to keep your bamboo floors free from dirt, sand and grit.

 - For spills or messy spots, simply use a soft damp cloth and gently rub the area.
 From time to time you can use a generic hardwood floor cleaner or a bamboo flooring cleaner, and avoid using harsh detergents, abrasive cleaners, or corrosive chemicals.
 Make sure to never use steel wool or anything abrasive to scrub your bamboo floors.

 - Use only colorfast and non-scratch carpeting or pads on your bamboo floor.

 - Keep your pet’s nails trimmed and try not to walk on floors in high-heeled shoes.

-- While most bamboo flooring has effective UV inhibitors in its pre-finish, the great majority of bamboo and hardwood floors fade from sunlight and light exposure over time (there are a few woods, like Brazilian Cherry, that darken over time).
+- While most bamboo flooring has effective UV protection layering in its pre-finish, the great majority of bamboo and hardwood floors fade from sunlight and light exposure over time (there are a few woods, like Brazilian Cherry, that darken over time).
 For hardwoods you typically want to avoid leaving them exposed to direct sunlight for long periods.
 Draw blinds or curtains in the summer or during certain hours of the day, or use UV protection films on your windows if parts of your floor are exposed to direct light frequently.